james-cole2015/aws_security_labs/README.md

 ## Week 03
 - The first challenge will involve VPC Interface Endpoints.
 Participants will use Interface Endpoints to create accessibility from the provisioned EC2 instances to Session Manager.
-- The second challnge will have participants manage access from an instance in a private subnet to the S3 service.
+- The second challenge will have participants manage access from an instance in a private subnet to the S3 service.
 - The last challenge this week will have participants create and configure VPC Flow Logs.

+## Week 04
+- The first challenge will have participants demonstrate their knowledge about AWS IAM Roles.
+They will create a Role that will allow users to escalate their privileges temporarily while not modifying the permissions for the user.
+- The second challenge asks participants to develop an S3 bucket policy that will allow specific objects to be made public, while other objects in the bucket remain private.
+- The third challenge allows pariticipants to demonstrate their knowledge on AWS identity policies with variables.
+They will be asked to create one policy that allows users to interact with resources that align to their tags.